Maham S. Chappal

 And how can you reduce cart abandonment rate?

 As Rawool explains, “I use exit pop-ups and it has helped me reduce the cart abandonment rate.”
+You can track your cart abandonment rate with this ecommerce dashboard.

 The best way to increase profit is to sell more products to your current customers.
 You have already put in the work to attract customers so they might be willing to buy again.